-All carpets should be laid, and to obtain the benefits of Feltex Carpets warranties as set out in the relevant warranty and care guide must be laid, in accordance with AS/NZS 2455.1:2007 "Textile floor coverings - Installation practice - General" and the Feltex Carpets Installation Recommendations (available below).
+All carpets should be laid in accordance with AS 2455.1:"Textile floor coverings - Installation practice - General" and the Feltex/Redbook Installation Recommendations (available below).

 Carpet should always be installed with new, quality underlay.
 Underlay and carpet are designed to work together as a complete flooring system and underlay should always be used.
 Quality underlay will provide better comfort and resilience while extending the life of your carpet.
 Ask your retailer to match a quality underlay (compliant with the appropriate classification for the intended use/application as per AS 4288-2003 i.e. light residential, general, luxury, commercial or heavy commercial) with the quality and proposed use of your carpet.